Uthami: Plot

-Sivashankar (Rajesh) and Ganga (Sangeeta) are an unhappily married couple.
+Sivashankar and Ganga are an unhappily married couple.
 He wants a traditional wife and she wants a more modern, easy-going husband.
-Sivashankar works for Paranthaman (Ravi) but doesn't realize that he's being used to smuggle diamonds by his boss.
+Sivashankar works for Paranthaman but doesn't realize that he's being used to smuggle diamonds by his boss.
 Paranthaman and Ganga meet at an office party and soon start an affair.
 When a heartbroken Sivashankar learns this, he attempts suicide by jumping out of a moving train.
 Unbeknownst to him, his jacket contains diamonds that Ganga hid at the behest of Paranthaman.
 Ganga receives a suicide letter from Sivashankar and, along with Paranthaman, works to recover the diamonds.
 They're unsuccessful and Ganga realizes that she cannot trust Paranthaman.
 She murders him and takes over his diamond smuggling ring.

-Meanwhile, Sivashankar is rescued by Gayathri (Sujatha) after his suicide attempt.
+Meanwhile, Sivashankar is rescued by Gayathri after his suicide attempt.
 He sees this as a new lease on life and lives his life as Sivaram.
-He soon marries Gayathri and leads a happy life with her and their son Raja (Ilavarasan).
-Inspired by family friend Jaganath (Vijayan), Raja becomes a police officer.
+He soon marries Gayathri and leads a happy life with her and their son Raja.
+Inspired by family friend Jaganath, Raja becomes a police officer.
 He's particularly focused on bringing in the notorious diamond smuggler known only as Madam.
 Raja's investigations draw him closer to Ganga, the mysterious Madam.
 Wary of this new, overzealous cop, Ganga has him investigated and learns that Sivashankar is still alive.
 She cultivates a friendship with Raja and slowly plants a seed of doubt against Sivaram/Sivashankar.
 Raja is soon convinced his father is guilty of murdering Sivashankar.
 Gayathri must unwind the threads of deception and secrecy to reunite her shattered family.